7 Reasons Why Your Tooth Hurts When Biting Down or Chewing

 6) Gum Disease

 Let’s go back to those tiny ligaments again.
-Periodontal (gum) disease destroys those attachments between your tooth root and gum tissue.
-The infection also causes severe swelling, bleeding, and gum recession.
+Periodontal disease destroys those attachments between your tooth root and gum tissue.
+The infection also causes severe swelling, bleeding, gum recession, and exposed tooth roots can occur.
 You might be saying, “my tooth hurts when I put pressure on it, but my gums have nothing to do with that.”
 In reality, your gums help hold your teeth in place.
-If they’re infected or diseased, you may only feel the pain when you’re pressing down on the tooth.
+If they’re infected or diseased, you may only feel the tooth pain when you’re pressing down on the tooth.

 Swollen or dying dental nerves usually cause fluid buildup at the tip of the tooth root.
 You may even see a visible fistula (“pimple”) on the gums, where the infection is draining.
-Pressing down on the top of your tooth can make your tooth sore, due to the fluid buildup underneath the root.
+Pressing down on the top of your tooth with a dental abscess can make your tooth sore, due to the fluid buildup underneath the root.

 The best treatment for an abscessed tooth is to clean out the infected nerve, then seal the canal off with a root canal.
 Endodontic treatment prevents the need for extracting your tooth while also eliminating the source of pain.